Research Faculty Policies and Procedures (Policy 5010)

 Salary adjustments for research faculty are considered on an annual basis according to procedures and guidelines established by the University for faculty.

 2.8.1 Maximum Time in Title

-A member of the research faculty cannot hold the title of assistant research professor for more than six years measured from the date of initial appointment and not including FMLA leave.
+A member of the research faculty cannot hold the title of assistant research professor for more than six (6) years measured from the date of initial appointment, not including a workload release or one or more authorized leaves of absence.
 An assistant research professor must therefore be approved for promotion before the end of the sixth year or seek a new position within the University or elsewhere.
 Maximum time in title does not apply to research faculty holding the titles of associate research professor or research professor.

 2.8.2 Experience Requirements

 a.
 Advancement within the research professor series must not occur before the acquisition of a required number of years of experience as a research faculty member.

 b.
 In addition to requisite skills and performance requirements, for promotion to: 1) associate research professor, five (5) years of full-time experience as a research faculty member is required; and 2) research professor, eight years of full-time experience as a research faculty member is required.